 Model Output Desired Averaging Period

-1410del Odeput 1-hour 3-hour 8-hour 24-hour Annual
+mouel Output Annual

 1-hour 1.0 1.0 0.9 0.6 0.1

 The screening analysis with AERSCREEN should be consistent with the guidance contained in EPA's Guideline on Air Quality Models and appropriate screening modeling documents such as the Screening Procedures for Estimating the Air Quality Impact of Stationary Sources (U.S. EPA, 1992a).